cordovacarlos22/data_base_alumni/README.md

 ## Description

-This project uses Next.js to create a web application that manages the students in a class, including their personal data, enrolled subjects, grades and various functionalities to analyze their academic performance.
+This project uses Next.js to create a web application that manages the students in a class, including their personal data, enrolled subjects, grades and various functionalities to analyze their academic performance. also this project help pratice OOP paradigm, data structure and algorithms.

 ## Requirements